neuro-elab/automatic-spike-detector/docs/source/index.rst

         Documentation
         ^^^^^^^^^^^^^

-        The documentation provides information about the underlying concepts of the employed detection algorithm.
+        The documentation provides crucial information about the underlying concepts of the employed detection algorithm.

         +++